AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 ## Create tag rules

 In tags, rules are used to execute actions (fire calls) under various conditions.
-The Platform Web SDK tags extension includes two actions which will be used in this lesson:
+The Platform Web SDK tags extension includes two actions that are used in this lesson:

 * **[!UICONTROL Update variable]** maps data elements to properties in an XDM object
 * **[!UICONTROL Send Event]** sends the XDM object to Experience Platform Edge Network